 As time passes and you level up your income, you can unlock new destinations (or just stay where you’re at and live like a king).

 That’s the beauty of the digital nomad lifestyle.
-Whether you earn $20K per year or $200K, there are places where you can live and travel comfortably.
+Whether you earn $20K per year or $20K per month, there are places where you can live and travel comfortably.

 What skills do you need to be a digital nomad?